LMU to Host 2020 Virtual Opioid Education Symposium

 It is widely documented that ACEs and serious childhood trauma can lead to substance abuse.
 A recent study in the September 2019 issue of the Addictive Behaviors, revealed that each increase in the number of adverse childhood experiences a person has, increases the odds of relapsing during opioid treatment by 17%.
 Conversely, each treatment at a clinic with trauma-informed care or counseling reduced the relapse rate by 2%.

-The program aims to increase awareness of the devastating effects of the opioid abuse epidemic while educating both health professions students and the community on recognizing the potential risks of opioid abuse associated with ACEs and the importance of engaging individuals that have suffered ACEs from a trauma informed perspective.
+The online symposium aims to increase awareness of the devastating effects of the opioid abuse epidemic while educating both health professions students and the community on recognizing the potential risks of opioid abuse associated with ACEs as well as the importance of engaging individuals that have suffered ACEs from a trauma informed perspective.

 For questions about the event or information on how to register to attend, contact Jeremy Buchanan at [email protected]